-5. Supporting Evidence
+5. Supporting Evidence is always required with your Special Consideration Request

 Any application for Special Consideration must be supported by documentation that indicates clearly that the student was unable to comply.
 Applications without supporting evidence will not be considered.
 Supporting evidence must identify the circumstances and include: